Create a Website Account - Manage notification subscriptions, save form progress and more.

 Airport capital projects (improvements) are typically funded 90% by the Federal Aviation Administration, 5% by the New Hampshire Department of Transportation, and 5% by the City of Lebanon.
 The 5% City share in the last 6 years have been totally funded by airport-generated Passenger Facility Charge revenue.

-Drone flyers are required to obtain prior authorization from the FAA before flying in controlled airspace around airports.
-For more information, please visit the
+Drone operators must receive airspace authorization prior to operating in controlled airspace around airports.
+For more information, please visit the FAA's website on Flying Near Airports.

 USING A CRANE NEAR THE LEBANON AIRPORT